Effective Use of Vendors in M&A Deal Processes

 • Set clear expectations for the vendor's workflow and timing of deliverables.

 • Make sure the vendor (particularly if this is your first deal together) understands not only their work but your process, priorities, culture, etc. This includes understanding your business goals in general and for this deal.
-For example, if you are planning to scrap the target brand, a market insights vendor should not spend time evaluating the strength of the target brand.
+For example, if you are planning to scrap the target brand, a market insights vendor should not spend time evaluating its strength.

 • Allow time for prep calls and clear alignment before the work launches.